leomeinel/arch-install/README.md

 ~/post-install.sh
 ```

-If you have an nvidia card, log into all other accounts and run
+If you have an NVIDIA GPU, log into all other accounts and run

 ```
 ~/nvidia-install.sh